Heat vs. Knicks: Odds, spread, over/under - Eastern Conference Semifinals Game 6

 Heat vs. Knicks Betting Trends

-- The Heat average 109.5 points per game (30th in the league) while giving up 109.8 per contest (second in the NBA).
+- The Heat average 109.5 points per game (30th in the league) while allowing 109.8 per contest (second in the NBA).
 They have a -26 scoring differential overall.

-- The Knicks outscore opponents by 2.9 points per game (posting 116 points per game, 11th in league, and allowing 113.1 per outing, 12th in NBA) and have a +240 scoring differential.
+- The Knicks put up 116.0 points per game (11th in league) while giving up 113.1 per outing (12th in NBA).
+They have a +240 scoring differential and outscore opponents by 2.9 points per game.

-- The two teams average 225.5 points per game combined, 18 more points than this game's total.
+- These two teams average a combined 225.5 points per game, 18.0 more points than this matchup's over/under.

-- These teams surrender 222.9 points per game combined, 15.4 more points than the over/under for this contest.
+- These two teams allow a combined 222.9 points per game, 15.4 more points than this contest's over/under.

-- Miami has covered 30 times in 82 chances against the spread this season.

-- New York has won 45 games against the spread this year, while failing to cover or pushing 37 times.
+- New York has put together a 45-36-1 record against the spread this year.

 Heat Player Props